Go to content

 4. Rallarvegen - The Navvie's Road

 This is one of Norway’s most popular cycling routes.
 From Haugastøl or Finse to Flåm, Rallarvegen takes you from the high mountain plateau down to the fjord.
 It is a bucket list experience for many Norwegians, and if you’re into bicycling you should consider it too!
 It’s a relatively gentle tour that anyone with some cycling experience can do.
-Take the morning train to Finse, and you’ll be in Flåm in the afternoon with lots of new experiences under your belt.
+Take the morning train to Finse, and you’ll be back in Flåm in the afternoon with lots of new experiences under your belt.

 5. Flåm Zipline

 Did you know you can combine a ride with The Flåm Railway with Scandinavia’s longest zipline AND cycling on the last part of the Rallarvegen?
 Yes, it’s true.
 Take the train from Flåm to Vatnahalsen station, walk over to the 1.381 metres-long zipline that will take you down to Kårdal.
-Here, you pick up the waiting bicycle and ride the approx. 16 kilometres back to Flåm.
+Here, you pick up the waiting bicycle and ride the approx. 16 kilometres back downhill to Flåm.

 6. The Nærøyfjord